|Quick Facts: Computer Support Specialists|

 The median annual wage for computer user support specialists was $52,690 in May 2020.

-Employment of computer support specialists is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of computer support specialists is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.
 More support services will be needed as organizations upgrade their computer equipment and software.

 Explore resources for employment and wages by state and area for computer support specialists.